How to make a Cinna-Mocha Latte at Home

 How to Make a Cinna-Mocha Latte:

 Step 2.
-Brew two shots, I like to put mine into manual mode and I let it run until I have roughly 2-3 shots of espresso It should give you a little under 1 cup of espresso.
+Brew two shots, I like to put mine into manual mode and I let it run until I have roughly 2-3 shots of espresso.
+It should give you a little under 1 cup of espresso.
 Add this directly to the cup.
 Either swirl your cup or use a long-handled spoon to mix until all of your ingredients have incorporated into your espresso.

 espresso over ice in a cinna-mocha latte

 Step 3: Next, fill your jar to the brim with ice.This will melt down somewhat from the hot espresso, but it is important to have enough ice to keep your coffee cold.
-I usually will twist my cup around to get the ice melted down then add more.
+I will usually twist my cup around to get the ice melted down then add more.

 Step 5: Put a lid on your jar and shake vigorously or mix well with a spoon.

 Step 6: As an added treat you can top your Cinna-Mocha latte with whipped cream and an extra sprinkle of cinnamon.
+Perfect for a dessert craving and caffeine fix at the same time!

 Homemade Cinna-Mocha Latte